All Episodes

 Right, right.

-Well, the thing is is that you you know I'm a young uh corporate entrepreneur, and and I just keep hearing this uh commercial, and I I go over and over my head, and that last stat that I was giving you, um the there's a 400 watt stereo in this car.
+Well, the thing is, is that I'm a young corporate entrepreneur, and I just keep hearing this commercial, and I go over and over my head.

 That would be 160 million watts.

-Now, in order to equal that of 50 watt light bulbs, that would be 3.2 million 50 watt light bulbs.
+Now, in order to equal that of 50-watt light bulbs, that would be 3.2 million 50-watt light bulbs.

-Now, but that's not the point because the car has four bulbs in the front at 65 watts, 65 watts, 51 watts, and 51 watts, that would be 92.8 million watts.
+Now, but that's not the point because the car has four bulbs in the front at 65 watts, 65 watts, 51 watts, and 51 watts.

-Actually, let me let me intercede here.
+Actually, let me intercede here.

 Right.

-In terms of uh But they don't say that on the commercial, though.
+They don't say that on the commercial, though.

-They don't say that, and they don't say four hundred thousand per year, four hundred thousand per week, per month.
+They don't say that, and they don't say $400,000 per year, $400,000 per week, per month.

 They don't say any of that.

-They just say four hundred thousand on this commercial.
+They just say $400,000 on this commercial.

-They just say if you go out and buy one of these bulbs, you'll get you'll you'll be doing the equivalent of taking four hundred thousand.
+If you get a bulb, they just say if you go out and buy one of these bulbs, you'll be doing the equivalent of taking $400,000.

 Well, look at the bottom line with this is that it's all a joke and it's stupid and it's idiotic.

-They don't describe what kind of car they don't do it it's it's it's right, and that's even that's ridiculous because the the sexy voice man uh voiceover even says that global warming is uh not a choice.
+Right, and that's even ridiculous because the sexy voice man voiceover even says that global warming is not a choice.

 What is that?